-Zach finally realizes Anna is no longer a star-struck kid, and their passion flares like post-game fireworks.
-But when a freak accident forces the team to acquire a new player, Anna must convince Zach to forfeit his no-trade guarantee.
+When Zach finally realizes Anna is no longer a star-struck kid, their passion flares like post-game fireworks.
+But soon a freak accident forces the team to acquire a new player, and Anna must convince Zach to forfeit his no-trade guarantee.

-Zach uses his considerable seductive power to make Anna keep him—on the team and in her bed.
-But how can they live happily ever after when their romance will destroy the team they love?
+Zach uses his considerable seductive power to make Anna keep him—both on the team and in her bed.
+But can they live happily ever after if their romance destroys the team they love?

 Some day, all this would be hers.

 Anna Benson sighed as she looked around the owner’s suite at Rockets Field.
 The cleaning crew had worked their magic during the night, emptying trashcans and restocking the small refrigerator with soft drinks and game-time snacks.

 But they hadn’t touched the huge table that ran along the side wall, the one snowed under by a blizzard of papers.
 And they hadn’t moved the beat-up laptop that was plugged into the wall.
 And they hadn’t shifted a single one of the multicolor pens, pencils, and highlighters standing at attention in a variety of old coffee cans scattered around the room.

 The cleaning crew was the best that money could buy.